“We live everything as it comes, without warning, like an actor going on cold”. Milan Kundera.

 Since being at IE, no day has been the same as people from across the world with incredibly different backgrounds come together and put even the most vigilant of professors on their toes!

-Given my experience and my passion for the international world, technological and regulatory innovation, and entrepreneurship for social development; I aim to one day start a global impact investment fund, providing both capital and strategic advice to help small-medium tech companies build products or services to benefit the local population and economy in developing markets.
+With my passion for the international world, technological and regulatory innovation, and entrepreneurship for social development; I aim to one day start a global impact investment fund, providing both capital and strategic advice to help small-medium tech companies build products or services to benefit the local population and economy in developing markets.
 I also would like to provide advisory services to larger established companies looking to expand their technical capabilities in developing markets.